joaquinelio/litul-crud/README.md

 Thanks javascript.info it's great.

 Warning
----There should be better a tool, better yet, far more complete and integrated frameworks over there--- It's just a practice field.
+---There should be better a tool... better yet far more complete and integrated frameworks over there--- This is just a practice field.
 For now.

 Dedicated to DEV, my imaginary friend the developer (mostly myself).